IzharFine/EzTable/README.md

 var ezTable = new EzTableGenerator();
 ```
 after that you have 2 options:<br />
-1. Build your table with JsonObject you made (more information about EzTable JsonObject later in this introduction).
+1. Build your table with JsonObject you made.<br />
+YourTableObject - Can be an JsonObject or DOMTable, you`ll can see bouth structs later in this introduction.
 ```
-ezTable.buildTable(YourJsonObject, 'DOMTargetSelector');
+ezTable.buildTable(YourTableObject, 'DOMTargetSelector');
 ```
 2. Configuration the table build by your own.<br />
 For this part you need to use: